01 FEBRUARY 2020

 2. drivers and other participants in on-track and off-track activities at Challenge Bathurst;

-3. members and representatives of racing, car and motorcycle clubs who participate in Challenge Bathurst;
+3. members and representatives of racing and car clubs who participate in Challenge Bathurst;

 4. persons with whom Yeehah comes into contact in the course of conducting its business; and